Florence: Airport

-The Florence Airport, Peretola, is one of two main airports in the Tuscany region though it is not widely used by popular airlines.
-The other airport in the Tuscany region is the Galileo Galilei International Airport in Pisa.
+The Florence Airport, Peretola, is one of two main international airports in the Tuscany region.
+The other international airport in the Tuscany region is the Galileo Galilei International Airport in Pisa.

-Mobike (bike-sharing)

-Mobike, a Chinese dockless bike sharing company, has been operating in Florence since July 2017.
-As of 2019, the company operates 4,000 bikes in Florence.
-The users scan the QR code on the bike using the Mobike app, and end the ride by parking curbside.
-The bikes have a fixed rate of €1 every 20 minutes.
-Since Mobike is a dock-less bike-sharing system, it does not provide stations, therefore the bikes can be left almost anywhere.

 Railway station

 Firenze Santa Maria Novella railway station is the main national and international railway station in Florence and is used by 59 million people every year.
 The building, designed by Giovanni Michelucci, was built in the Italian Rationalism style and it is one of the major rationalist buildings in Italy.
 It is located in Piazza della Stazione, near the Fortezza da Basso, a masterpiece of the military Renaissance architecture, and the Viali di Circonvallazione, and in front of the Basilica of Santa Maria Novella's apse from which it takes its name.
 As well as numerous high speed trains to major Italian cities Florence is served by international overnight sleeper services to Munich and Vienna operated by Austrian railways ÖBB.

 Train tickets must be validated before boarding.
 The main bus station is next to Santa Maria Novella railway station.
 Trenitalia runs trains between the railway stations within the city, and to other destinations around Italy and Europe.
 The central railway station, Santa Maria Novella, is about 500 m northwest of the Piazza del Duomo.
 There are two other important stations: Campo di Marte and Rifredi.
 Most bundled routes are Firenze–Pisa, Firenze–Viareggio and Firenze–Arezzo (along the main line to Rome).
 Other local railways connect Florence with Borgo San Lorenzo in the Mugello area (Faentina railway) and Siena.

-A new high-speed rail station is under construction and is contracted to be operational by 2015.
-It is planned to be connected to Vespucci airport, Santa Maria Novella railway station, and to the city centre by the second line of Tramvia.
-The architectural firms Foster + Partners and Lancietti Passaleva Giordo and Associates designed this new rail station.
+The high-speed train connecting Florence with Rome takes 90 minutes.
+Cities in Umbria are also connected to Florence and Rome.
+A new high-speed rail station in Florence, originally scheduled to open in 2015, is currently under construction and now expected to be completed by 2028.
+Known as Firenze Belfiore or Firenze Foster, the station is designed to serve high-speed trains and reduce congestion at Santa Maria Novella station.
+It is planned to be connected to the city centre, Santa Maria Novella, and Florence’s Vespucci Airport via Line 2 of the Tramvia.
+The station was designed by Foster + Partners in collaboration with Lancietti Passaleva Giordo and Associates with Arup serving as the engineering partner.